borizak/isiexercise/README.md

 ## Run Locally

-To run the service as a docker , make sure you have git and Docker installed on your machine.
+To run the service as a docker , make sure you have git and Docker installed on the machine.
 Start the docker up simply from cli: